cmusv/pysheetgrader-core/README.md

 - `setup.py`
 - `setup.sh`

-You could run `./setup.sh` as a quick way to install PySheetGrader on your system.
-This will require your system to have `python3` and `pip` installed.
+After downloading or cloning this repository, you could run `./setup.sh` as a quick way to install PySheetGrader to your system.
+Your system needs to have `python3` and `pip` installed.

 Otherwise, you could do it manually by executing these steps: